jimblandy/julia-glium/README.md

-# `julia-glium`: A GPU-based Julia set plotter in Rust
+# julia-glium: A GPU-based Julia set plotter in Rust

 This program plots the Julia set for the current mouse location, using the GPU (or, an OpenGL fragment shader, at least) for the per-pixel calculations.
 It's